Causes of a Dog Vomiting Bile

-If your dog is vomiting yellow fluid, unless he lapped up something yellow, there are chances it's your dog's bile.
-What is exactly dog bile, and, most of all, what causes it to produce?
-Bile is something that dogs, just like me and you, and many other vertebrates, produce.
-While it's commonly yellow, it's a bitter tasting fluid ranging in color from dark green to yellow brown or bright yellow in some cases.
-Because it's bitter in taste, most dogs will not re-ingest it as they may do when they bring back up food that was recently ingested.
+If your dog is vomiting yellow fluid, unless he lapped up something yellow, chances are it's your dog's bile.
+What exactly is dog bile, and why is it produced?
+Bile is something that dogs, humans, and other vertebrates produce.
+While it's commonly yellow, it's a bitter-tasting fluid and ranges in color from dark green, yellow-brown, brown, or bright yellow in some cases.
+It's bitter in taste, and most dogs will not re-ingest it.

 It's a fluid produced by the dog's liver and its main function is to help the digestion of lipids in the small intestine.
 It also helps neutralize excess stomach acid before it enters the upper intestinal tract.
 While it's produced by liver it is stored in the gallbladder and mainly consists of 85% water, 3% mucus and 1% fats and some salts.

 You are hardly aware of bile and digestive juices in dogs until they vomit it up and stain your carpets.
 Bile vomiting, at times accompanied by a white, frothy liquid, typically happens when the dog vomits on an empty stomach or after repeated vomiting once all the food has been brought up.
 Bile is irritating to the stomach when no food is present, so it's best to find out why the bile is presenting in the first place.
 We will look more into this in the next sections.